Is Sunday School Destroying Our Kids?

 But how do we grow in grow in grace without abandoning morality; and how can we be moral without becoming moralistic, and how do we grow in morality through a grace-fueled life?

 Join thousand of other readers who have delighted in this short, story-filled, thought-provoking book on grace.
-Buy paperback or kindle versions on Amazon here.
+Buy paperback or Kindle versions on Amazon (click the button below).

 It’s not just about Sunday school.
 We can either have a life of drudgery driven by personal performance, or we can have a life overflowing with joy.
 It’s a book about the lessons we speak to ourselves everyday, and then we speak the same suffocating messages to our children.

 How can we live lives ourselves that will stir our children to desire the same joy-filled, grace-overflowing life of wonder?